 Interestingly, one of the coolest features of Kalpeni is a large storm bank consisting of majorly nothing but coral debris.
-The reason for all this debris present here is believed to be a storm which came in 1847.
+The reason for all this debris present here is believed to be a storm that came in 1847.
 It is said that this storm threw up huge coral boulders along with the shores of Kalpeni and since then it has been like this.
 However, this island is quite socially progressive as well.
 Yes, as it was here that the local girls first went to school locally.
-It was a time when education for women was considered as a taboo in the male dominant society.
+It was a time when education for women was considered taboo in the male dominant society.

 The Kalpeni Islands are quite great when it comes to having some alone time with your loved ones while basking in nature's beauty.
-It won't be wrong to say that travelling to these islands may seem like a heavenly experience to many.
+It won't be wrong to say that traveling to these islands may seem like a heavenly experience to many.
 Sitting and swimming in the shallow waters feels like total bliss to the tourists and it is a strong reason that you should too visit this incredible tourist destination in Lakshadweep.

 Lakshadweep is an exotic melange of climatic conditions.
 It is as if each season here has something good to offer to the tourists.
 So if you really want to visit this place, you can do so any time of the year.

 Kadmat Island is a masterpiece in itself and is incredibly rich with a good amount of marine wealth.Yes, this island has an extreme abundance of underwater beauty which tourists get to explore and indulge themselves along with their loved ones.
-Because in the end, it's the little moments of love and comfort spent together that makes life worth it.
+Because in the end, it's the little moments of love and comfort spent together that make life worth it.